Aviahelm/Wyrda/content/Players/Kerrick/Kerrick.md

 Two days into his stay, fate kicked down the tavern doors—literally—in the form of a ragtag band of adventurers.
 Among them was [[Tarvo]], a wild-born ranger raised by the forests and beasts.
 Gruff and instinctive, Tarvo seemed like any other mercenary… until a series of clues—bloodlines, scars, and a mother’s letter—revealed the truth: **Tarvo was the lost prince.
 The son of Gwendolyn.**

-United by fate, the group turned their eyes to Mere’s corrupt mayor, **Mikhail**, who had been trafficking his own people and once imprisoned Gwendolyn herself.
+United by fate, the group turned their eyes to Mere’s corrupt mayor, [[Mikhail Valeska|Mikhail]], who had been trafficking his own people and once imprisoned Gwendolyn herself.
 The Mayor’s ledgers told a grim tale—of a mother forced to flee during [[The Red Raids]], a dark chapter in Mere’s history.
 To save her child, she had abandoned Tarvo and vanished into the night.

-Her last known destination: **Waterdeep**.
+Her last known destination: [[Waterdeep]].

 Now, with old loyalties tangled and the weight of destiny on his shoulders, **Kerrick walks a road between Empire and rebellion**—between duty and desire—haunted by the past and bound to a future not yet written..